Karna Shakya

-Karna Shakya (कर्ण शाक्य) (born April 2, 1943) is a Nepalese environmentalist, conservationist, hotel entrepreneur, writer and philanthropist.
+Karna Shakya (कर्ण शाक्य) (born in April 2, 1943) is a Nepalese environmentalist, conservationist, hotel entrepreneur, writer and philanthropist.
 Shakya is a forester by academic qualification.
 He served as a wildlife officer and pioneered in establishing the first National Park in Nepal.
 He resigned from his government job, entered the tourism business in 1970, and now owns a chain of eco-friendly hotels in major touristic cities like Kathmandu, Pokhara, chitwan and Lumbini.

 In 1998, the old neoclassical garden in Keshar Mahal was to be demolished for the construction of a commercial center.
 However, on the advice of Karna Shakya, Minister of Education Arjun Narasingha KC stopped the demolition work at once and declared it open to the public with a new name, Garden of Dreams.

 Early life and education

 Karna Shakya was born April 2, 1941 in Kathmandu, Nepal.

 Shakya holds AIFC postgraduate in Forestry from the Indian Forest College, Dehradun, India in 1967.
 He received special conservation training in forest administration in Canberra Australia under the Colombo Plan and Nature Recreation Management course in different National Parks in America under the Department of Interior, Canada and USA.